7 Costly Mistakes That Kill Profits When Shipping Valuable Goods in Canada

 Piece of Original Art$12,00025 lbs$50.00$11,950.00

-Mistake #3: Paying for “Declared Value” and Thinking You’re Insured
+Mistake #3: Paying for “Declared Value” and Expecting All-Risk Protection

 This is the most common trap.
 A carrier will allow you to “declare a value” for your shipment for an extra fee.
 This feels like buying insurance, but it is not.
 You are simply paying a fee to increase the carrier’s maximum limit of liability.